 - in the category: New lawyers

-Opportunities to stand for Council representing newly qualified members, solicitors in five constituencies across Scotland and Scottish solicitors working in England and Wales.
+Opportunities to stand for Council representing newly qualified members, solicitors in six constituencies across Scotland and Scottish solicitors working in England and Wales.

 In her final seat and looking forward to qualifying, Joan McHutchison from Glasgow City Council, reflects on an in-house traineeship